Franciskid/jellyfin-plugin-ai-search/README.md

 Ask your movie library a question, in your own words, and get real answers.

 > *"something tense and short for tonight, like Sicario"*
+>
 > *"films about Native Americans"*
+>
-> *"a feel-good movie I haven't seen yet, nothing too long"*
+> *"a movie starring both dicaprio and brad pitt"*
+>
+> *"the game of thrones episode with a wedding"*

 AI Search adds a little ✨ button to the Jellyfin web client.
-Tap it and you get three ways in: **Search** (type what you're in the mood for), **Surprise me** (let it pick), and **Create collection** (turn a vibe into a saved playlist).
-It answers with a handful of movies **from your own library**, each with a one-line reason why it fits.
+Tap it and you get three ways in: **Search** (type what you're in the mood for, or what you're looking for), **Surprise me** (let it pick), and **Create collection** (turn a vibe into a saved playlist).
+It answers with a handful of movies/tv shows/episodes **from your own library**, each with a one-line reason why it fits.
 It knows what you've already watched and what you marked as favorite.
-Click a result and you land on its detail page, ready to play.
+Click a result and you land on its detail page.

 Not sure what to ask for?
-Hit **Help me choose** and it interviews you with a few quick questions — and if you've already half-typed an idea, those questions adapt to it.
-Every search is kept in a private, per-user **history** you can reopen or replay, and any set of results can be saved to a playlist in one tap.
+Hit **Help me choose** and it interviews you with a few quick questions, and if you've already half-typed an idea, those questions adapt to it.
+Every search is kept in a private, per-user **history** you can reopen or replay, and any set of results can be saved to a playlist.

 No third party is involved unless you point the plugin at one.
-Your prompt goes from your browser to your Jellyfin server, and from there to whatever AI backend **you** configured: a local Ollama, your own platform, or a hosted API if that's what you prefer.
+Your prompt goes from your browser to your Jellyfin server, and from there to whatever AI backend you configured: a local Ollama, your own platform, or a hosted API if that's what you prefer.
+(I personally have my own AI platform running locally, that's why I added this option, because I can control everything from there instead)

-I built this for my own library (about 3000 movies, mostly with French metadata), so everything below is tested on a real, medium-sized, non-English collection.
+I built this for my own library (about 3000 movies, 15000 episodes, mostly with French metadata), so everything below is tested on a real, medium-sized, non-English collection.